NASA IG Issues Another Harsh Report On NASA Management of Mobile Launcher-2

 The OIG doesn’t believe those numbers.
 It estimates the cost will be $2.7 billion with delivery in the spring of 2029, beyond the date NASA plans to launch Artemis IV, the first mission that needs ML-2.
 Artemis IV is scheduled to be the second human landing on the Moon since the Apollo era.
 Artemis III will be first in September 2026 and then Artemis IV in 2028.

-NASA’s Space Launch System (SLS) rocket for the Artemis I mission atop the existing Mobile Launcher, June 6, 2022.
+NASA’s Space Launch System (SLS) rocket for the Artemis I mission attached to the existing Mobile Launcher atop the Crawler-Transporter that moves the structure between the launch pad and the Vehicle Assembly Building.
+June 6, 2022.
 Credit: NASA

 With the extra capacity of the Block IB SLS and the Orion crew spacecraft it carries, Artemis IV will also deliver portions of a small space station, Gateway, that NASA and international partners are putting in lunar orbit.